RaghavRamesh/RaghavRamesh.github.io/_posts/2016-10-23-the-xy-problem.md

 - The senior person asks more questions to understand what I'm trying to do
 - Eventually, we come up with a solution, but I always end up feeling that I needn't have sought help in the first place

-This was not a one-off situation; it turns out this is a common pattern.
+This was not a one-off situation and it turns out this is a common pattern.

 The XY problem
 ------